laravel/nova-docs/4.0/upgrade.md

 **This change primarily affects the installation of custom tools that utilize Vue routing.**

 Nova 4 has replaced Vue router with [Inertia.js](https://inertiajs.com).
-You should migrate from registering Vue routes to registering Inertia.js page components and backend routes.
+Therefore, custom tools should migrate from registering Vue routes to registering Inertia.js page components and backend routes.
 For example, given the following Nova 3 Vue router registration:

 ```js
 Nova.booting((Vue, router) => {